jp-mess/relative-geometry-article/index.md

 # Reprojection Error and Parameter Blocks in Ceres

 I assume the reader is familiar with textbook Bundle Adjustment and nonlinear least-squares.
 I've added a section here which goes over how to build a cost function and set parameter blocks in ceres, since these are the things that will be modified to implement geometry constraints.
 A reminder that the pose matrix of a camera rotates a point from the camera's optical frame, to the world frame, so an inverse is needed for reprojection error.
+I've used manifold for angular quantities.

 ## Generic Cost Function (Quaternions)